mic006/dir-sync/README.md

 # dir-sync

-CLI tool to view differences and synchronize local and distant directories
+CLI tool to view differences and synchronize local and remote directories